Red River Polar Pearl Metallic

 Conclusion

 In all of my testing, I found the performance of Red River Polar Pearl Metallic to be identical to LexJet Sunset Photo Metallic.
 You can use either profile with either paper, but my preference is for the Lexjet profiles which are a bit warmer.
-The biggest con against Red River is that they do not currently offer rolls for this paper whereas Lexjet does for Sunset Photo metallic.
 The Red River paper costs less and that is BEFORE the special offer (see below) on this blog which makes it even more affordable.
 With 12 sheet sizes offered by Red River versus only 3 by Lexjet, the odds are that you’ll find the size you need and can save some money.

 Special Offer